 The Entrepreneur Latina Leaders of America (E.L.L.A.) was launched in 2015 as a program of the TLACC under the leadership of Marcela Gómez.
-In 2019, the TLACC launched E.L.L.A. as a not-for-profit organization, and elected Claudia Barajas as executive director.
+In 2019, the TLACC launched E.L.L.A. as a not-for-profit organization, and elected Claudia Barajas as executive director, who served until January 2020.

 The program fills the need to culturally serve disadvantaged Latina women entrepreneurs in Middle Tennessee.